13 More Reasons: Understanding Teenage Depression and How You Can Help

 If you have an immediate concern, please call National Suicide Prevention Center

-The National Suicide Prevention Lifelines is a national network of local crisis centers that provides free and confidential emotional support to people in a suicidal crisis or emotional distress 24 hours a day, 7 days a week, 365 days of the year, including holidays.
+The National Suicide Prevention Lifelines is a national network of local crisis centers that provides free and confidential emotional support to people in a suicidal crisis or emotional distress 24 hours a day, 7 days a week, 365 days a year, including holidays.
 This hotline is a network of 163 crisis centers in 49 states.

 In addition, you can chat online with a suicide hotline counselor.